 President and Board Chair: Ashlee Cartwright

 Ashlee Cartwright has been vegan since 2010 after being vegetarian since high school.
 Ashlee has been involved in animal law and animal advocacy for several years.
 She was coordinator of Farm Sanctuary’s Walk for Farm Animals in New York City, did legal consultant work for the World Society for the Protection of Animals, and was actively involved in the campaign to end greyhound racing in Massachusetts.
-Ashlee is the Chair of Education for the New York State Bar Association Committee on Animals and the Law.
+Ashlee is Vice Chair of the New York State Bar Association Committee on Animals and the Law.
 She works full-time as staff attorney for The Salvation Army.
 Ashlee and her husband, Andy, have a son, Desmond, and a daughter, Colbie.
 Ashlee and her family live in Orange County, New York with their two cats, Mitties and Oscar.
 They are in the process of starting their own microsanctuary for farm animals.